Read This Before Adding Subscription Payments to WordPress

 How Will You Manage the Subscriptions?

-Before you start accepting recurring payments, it’s important to have a clear idea as to how you’ll serve your subscription customers.
+Be sure to get a clear idea as to how you’ll serve your subscription customers.
 Here are a few questions to ask yourself:

 What will happen if they cancel their service?